Be Aware of Threats

 Phishing

 • Hackers impersonate a real organization or person to obtain your login credentials.
-You may receive an e-mail asking you to verify your account details with a link that takes you to an imposter login screen that delivers your information directly to the attackers.
+You may receive a message asking you to verify your account details with a link that takes you to an imposter login screen that delivers your information directly to the attackers.

 Spear Phishing